 Even if you do the field sobriety test, you’ll probably still be arrested for DUI.
 The cops aren’t going to ask random drivers to take part in an FST.
 If they ask you to undergo this test, it’s because they believe you’re under the influence.
 However, some police officers in South Carolina do not administer the test properly.

 If you’re charged with DUI in South Carolina, you’ll be facing pretty serious penalties.
-This is why it’s important that you contact a skilled DUI defense lawyer in Greenville as soon as possible after your arrest.
+This is why it’s important that you contact a skilled DUI defense lawyer in Spartanburg as soon as possible after your arrest.
 Your first hearing is going to take place within a few days of your arrest and you don’t want to be alone for this.